Obtaining a Credit Card in Thailand.

 It is not the end of the story.
 A few further comments about the proces.

 First of all, the credit card needed to be activated.
 For that purpose, you need to phone a supplied number, enter you credit card number into the phone, and you get then connected to a real person who asks for your address, your passport number, telephone number, birth dated etc. The card is then activated, and you can start using it.
+This process may changed since we are talking about awhile back.

 Not so.
 The money you paid through your credit card, can be settled in various ways.
 You can pay the amounts by about 10 different methods.
 Most seem to involve that you actually pay the money at certain locations.
 We ended up paying the amount at the bank counter of Bank of Ayudhya itself.
 What is this all about.
 Using a credit card should be convenient.
 If you end up having to go in person to the bank to settle the payment, you can as well take cash with you for any purchase you make.